kalyankotikalapudi/Extracting-Brain-Boundaries-from-rs-fMRI-data/README.md

 These projects collectively aim to automate the processing of rs-fMRI data to facilitate various analyses:

 Brain Boundary Extraction: Automatically extract brain slices and their boundaries from spatial independent component images.
-Unsupervised Cluster Detection: Apply clustering techniques to detect and count significant clusters in the extracted brain slices.
+Semi-supervised Cluster Detection: Apply clustering techniques to detect and count significant clusters in the extracted brain slices.(DBSCAN)
-Supervised Classification of IC Images: Classify IC images as Noise or Resting State Network (RSN) using supervised machine learning techniques.
+Supervised Classification of IC Images: Classify IC images as Noise or Resting State Network (RSN) using supervised machine learning techniques.(VGG16 Deep learning model)

 Objectives
 Extract and identify brain boundaries and slices from spatial ICs.